Free will in theology: Arminianism

 O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her brood under her wings, but you were not willing!"

-Here we see Jesus lamenting that He is unable to save Jerusalem as they are not willing.
-We see that whilst Jesus wants to save Jerusalem He respects their choice to continue on in sin despite His will that they be saved.
+Here we see Jesus lamenting that He is unable to save Jerusalem as they are not willing to be saved; He respects their choice regardless of His will.

 Comparison of Protestants

 This table summarizes three classical Protestant beliefs about free will.

 Latter Day Saints

 Latter Day Saints believe that God has given all humans the gift of moral agency.
 Moral agency includes free will and agency.
 Proper exercise of unfettered choice leads to the ultimate goal of returning to God's presence.
 Having the choice to do right or wrong was important, because God wants a society of a certain type—those that comply with eternal laws.
 Before this Earth was created, this dispute over agency rose to the level that there was a "war in heaven."
 Lucifer (who favored no agency) and his followers were cast out of heaven for rebelling against God's will.
 Many Mormon leaders have also taught that the battle in Heaven over agency is now being carried out on earth, where dictators, influenced by Satan, fight against freedom (or free agency) in governments contrary to the will of God.

 Mormons also believe in a limited form of foreordination — not in deterministic, unalterable decrees, but rather in callings from God for individuals to perform specific missions in mortality.
 Those who are foreordained can reject the foreordination, either outright or by transgressing the laws of God and becoming unworthy to fulfill the call.